 We’ll give it to you straight: it’s time to make it a priority to move toward more effective SaaS subscription management.

-But the average org has 600+ applications.
+But the average organization has more than 290 applications.
 How the heck am I supposed to get all of that in check?

 It doesn’t have to be overwhelming.
 Here are a few key steps that’ll have you well on your way toward better SaaS subscription management.

 Let’s expand on that a bit: discover and document all the SaaS applications your organization currently has in place, whether it’s a single freemium user or 500 licenses.

 You can’t effectively manage SaaS if you don’t even know what you have.

 The first step is to get full visibility into the applications your organization maintains, their associated costs, and which team or employee has purchased each one.

 Once you have a complete picture of all of the SaaS applications in use at your organization, document all key contract details in a single system of record: who has a license, when is the renewal date, how much does it cost, and what contract details might impact the organization down the line?